quanticsoul4772/zendesk-ai-integration/README.md

 6. Configure environment variables in `.env` file
 7. Set up pre-commit hooks: `pre-commit install` (see [PRE_COMMIT_SETUP.md](PRE_COMMIT_SETUP.md) for details)

+See [INSTALLATION.md](INSTALLATION.md) for detailed OS-specific instructions for Windows, macOS, and Linux.

 ## Configuration

-Create a `.env` file with the following variables:
+Create a `.env` file with your configuration (or copy and modify `.env.example`):

 ```
 # Zendesk API credentials